 11.5.
-Pipeline Collections11.5.1.
+Pipeline Collections

+11.5.1.
 Calibration pipelines

-The pipelines to build calibration products (cp) for the LSST cameras are defined in cp_pipe14.
+The pipelines to build calibration products (cp) for the LSST cameras are defined in cp_pipe16.
 They set isrTaskLSST configuration parameters needed for each calibration product, by enabling all the sequential steps of the ISR task up to the step before the correction being generated.
-In some cases, configurations also specify whether to combine exposures (for bias or dark exposures for instance) and to bin exposures to support display.
+In some cases, configurations also spec-